adobe/aepsdk-optimize-ios/docs/faqs.md

 **Does Optimize extension support Target parameters (mbox, profile, product and order parameters)?**

-Target parameters such as mbox parameters, profile parameters, order and product parameters can be provided in a personalization query request by send them as freeform data under data->__adobe->target.
+Target parameters such as mbox parameters, profile parameters, order and product parameters can be provided in a personalization query request by sending them as freeform data under data->__adobe->target.
 Currently, these parameters are only supported at the request level and not per mbox (scope) level!

 **Does Optimize extension automatically attach mobile Lifecycle metrics to mbox parameters similar to the Target extension?**